Skip to content

 11. Decision: Backend lives in server/, not viewer/, inside the Python package

 12. Rationale: This is the project's canonical server layer, not just the viewer's backend.
 The viewer is the first consumer; platform routes (#50, #347, megasketch) are the second.
-Naming it server/ avoids a rename when platform work starts.
-Feature flags (enable_viewer, enable_platform) control which route groups are mounted.
+Naming it server/ avoids a rename when platform work starts. v2.6 mounts viewer + corpus API routers by default; enable_platform in create_app is reserved for future platform-only routers (ADR-064).
 This follows megasketch constraint A.2: "One pipeline core, multiple shells."
-The podcast serve CLI command starts this server.
-The existing scripts/gi_kg_viz_server.py is replaced by this proper module.
+The podcast serve CLI starts this server (replacing scripts/gi_kg_viz_server.py).

 13. Tailwind CSS (no component library)